netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

 - Modify the existing services to make them headless services
 - Create a service to point to Netscaler CPX
 - Create Ingress rules
-- Create Citrix Ingress Controller for Tier-1 ADC if dual-tier topology is required.
+- Create Netscaler ingress controller for Tier-1 ADC if dual-tier topology is required.

 However, when you want to deploy multiple applications which consist of several microservices, you may need an easier way you deploy the services in a Service Mesh lite architecture.
 Citrix provides you an automated way to generate ready-to-deploy YAMLs out of your application YAMLs for Service Mesh lite deployment.